przl/ffmpegphp/readme.md

 #test is installed (should give a list of options)
 ffpmeg

+#add extension to php.ini
+extension=ffmpeg.so

 #create folders in the location of your page
-mkdir -m 777 completed && mkdir -m 777 incomplete && mkdir -m 777 logs && mkdir -m 777 processing && mkdir -m 777 queue && mkdir -m 777 processing/input_processing&& mkdir -m 777 processing/output_processing
+mkdir -m 777 completed && mkdir -m 777 incomplete && mkdir -m 777 logs && mkdir -m 777 processing && mkdir -m 777 queue && mkdir -m 777 processing/input_processing && mkdir -m 777 processing/output_processing

 #instructions..
 put a file in the queue folder, run convert.php through apache (browser).
 If a file is successfully processed, the output will be found in the completed folder.